Ptolemy VIII Physcon: Reign in Cyrenaica (163–145 BC)

 On his return to power, a pair of Roman agents convinced Ptolemy VI to grant Ptolemy VIII control of Cyrenaica.
 Ptolemy VIII departed for Cyrene, but he was not satisfied.
 In late 163 or early 162 BC, he went to Rome to request help.
 The Senate was convinced that the division was unfair, declaring that Ptolemy VIII ought to receive Cyprus as well.
 The ancient historian Polybius believed that the Senate made this decision with the conscious goal of weakening Ptolemaic power.
 Titus Manlius Torquatus and Gnaeus Cornelius Merula were sent as envoys to force Ptolemy VI to concede this.
-From Rome, Ptolemy VIII went to Greece where he recruited soldiers in preparation for an expedition to seize Cyprus by force.
+From Rome, Ptolemy VIII went to Greece where he recruited soldiers (including Damasippus) in preparation for an expedition to seize Cyprus by force.
 He had sailed to Rhodes with this fleet when he encountered Torquatus and Merula, who convinced him to discharge his troops and return to Cyrene.
 He went to the border between Egypt and Cyrene, waiting with a force of 1,000 Cretan mercenaries at a small town just west of Paraetonium for the results of the Roman negotiations with Ptolemy VI.
 Ptolemy VIII had been waiting there for forty days when Ptolemy Sempetesis, the governor that Ptolemy VIII had left in charge of Cyrene in his absence, suddenly raised a revolt.
 Ptolemy VIII marched to suppress the revolt and was defeated in battle.
 He regained control over Cyrene by the end of 162 BC, but it is not known whether he achieved this by negotiation or military action.

 However, when Torquatus and Merula arrived in Alexandria, Ptolemy VI successfully put them off until he heard about the revolt, at which point he refused their demands.
 They had to return to Rome without achieving their goal.
 In winter 162/61 BC, the Roman Senate responded to this by breaking off relations with Ptolemy VI and to grant Ptolemy VIII permission to use force to take control of Cyprus, but they offered him no tangible support.
 He launched a military expedition to Cyprus in 161 BC.
 This expedition lasted up to a year, before fierce Cypriot resistance forced him to abandon the enterprise.

 In 156 or 155 BC, Ptolemy VIII faced a failed assassination attempt, which he attributed to his older brother.
 Ptolemy VIII went to Rome and displaying the scars he had received in the attempt to the Senate.
 As a result of the embassy, the Roman Senate agreed to send a second embassy in 154 BC, led by Gnaeus Cornelius Merula and Lucius Minucius Thermus, with an honour guard of troops, in order to enforce the transfer of Cyprus to Ptolemy VIII's control.
 Ptolemy VIII was besieged by his older brother at Lapethus and was captured.
 Ptolemy VIII was persuaded to withdraw from Cyprus, in exchange for continued possession of Cyrenaica, an annual payment of grain, and a promise of marriage to one of Ptolemy VI's infant daughters (probably Cleopatra Thea) once she came of age.